katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_vmware.rst

-.. _vmware_ansible:
+.. _vmware_assible:

 ************
 VMware Guide
 ************

-Welcome to the Ansible for VMware Guide!
+Welcome to the Assible for VMware Guide!

-The purpose of this guide is to teach you everything you need to know about using Ansible with VMware.
+The purpose of this guide is to teach you everything you need to know about using Assible with VMware.

 To get started, please select one of the following topics.